My Car Flooded! What Should I Do?

 floodedcar

 We pledge to provide straight talk from our NNINS Virginia insurance experts.
-Read the Northern Neck Insurance INTEGRITY PROMISE
+Read the Northern Neck Insurance INTEGRITY PROMISE.

-Virginia is no stranger to flash flooding
+Virginia and flash flooding

-On July 8, 2019 flash flooding ravaged Northern Virginia, D.C., and Maryland.
+On July 8, 2019, flash flooding ravaged Northern Virginia, D.C., and Maryland.
 This historic deluge unloaded up to 4 inches of rain in some areas in 1 hour, causing historic flooding to major roads during the morning rush hour.

 floodtwit2floodtwit